tiberlab/tibercad/manual/Sphinx/Unique/Dsc.rst

 Information for the contacts is inserted in the ``Module`` section, in the subsections ``Contacts``.
 The two contacts are the photoanode and the cathode.
-The photoanode must be the boundary of a region where :math:`\bf TiO_2` is present, on the contrary the cathode must be the boundary of a region where the *electrolyte* is present.
+The photoanode must be the boundary of a region where |TiO2| is present, on the contrary the cathode must be the boundary of a region where the *electrolyte* is present.

 ::